DIY: How to pot and grow your own Caladium (tubers)!

 Cut the flowers when you want to save your Caladiums energy

 The Caladiums can grow flowers that have a strong scent.
 Keep in mind that the flowers will take energy from the tuber.
 If you prefer the tuber to concentrate the energy on the growing of new leaves, you might consider to cut off the flowers.
+It's important to do this with disinfected scissors such as Edward pruning shears.

 Take good care of the tuber during winter time